Njoura7/pingMeetPong-frontend/README.md

 ## Features

 - ✅ User Authentication
-- ✓ Create games
+- ✅ Create games
-- [x] Search for players
+- ✅ Search for players
 - User interactions:
-  - [x] send invitations and receive in real time with socket.io
+  - ✅ send invitations and receive in real time with socket.io
   - [ ] accept/decline invitaions
   - [ ] creting chat rooms for each game with socket.io
 - Enhance user profile: